shonan-releng-mobile/shonan-releng-mobile/1stbreakout/log-analysis/README.md

   - Facebook ad library bug where the facebook token was written to the log, other apps can read
   - GDPR in EU.
     - Who is liable to check if the logging/log files in the apps are compliant?
+    - If you use your 'own logging library to collect data', do you have to ask permission for the user?
+(Note that for logs you get in the app store, directly from Google, you don't need, as Google already asked for it)
   - As a user, do you know what&#39;s being logged about you?
 - Size of the applications.
 Mobile apps are often smaller than enterprise traditional projects.
 Mobile apps focus on single tasks
 - Is scalability as big of an issue as in other domains, e.g., enterprise applications?